 All visitors will be screened for recent travel, exposure to COVID-19, and symptoms (a fever, cough, difficulty breathing, body aches, chills, or new loss of sense of taste or smell).
 If the visitor has any of these symptoms, they will not be allowed to visit.

-All patients, staff, and visitors must wear masks at MSK clinical locations.
+All patients, staff, and visitors must wear masks in all patient care and clinical areas at MSK.
 An MSK staff member will give you a mask when you arrive.
 Please wear that mask at all times.

 For patients with appointments at Memorial Hospital, please use the entrance at 1275 York Avenue between 67th and 68th Streets.